Safety instructions

 Please note

-Avoid operating in very cold or hot environments, such as refrigeration units, open fires or lit cigarettes.
+Avoid operating in very cold or hot environments, such as refrigeration units, open fires or with lit cigarettes.

 Do not operate the device during a thunderstorm, as damage may occur in the event of a lightning strike.